-The University has established policies and procedures, and offers comprehensive services, to ensure the well-being of members of the University community.
+The University has established policies and procedures, and offers comprehensive services, to ensure the wellbeing of members of the University community.
 All forms of discrimination, harassment (including sexual misconduct, dating violence, domestic violence and stalking) and retaliation are prohibited on the campus.
-See Adelphi University's Anti-Discrimination, Harassment (Including Sexual Misconduct, Dating Violence, Domestic Violence, Stalking) and Retaliation Policy at hr.adelphi.edu/title-ix/university-policy for complete information.
+See Adelphi University's Anti-Discrimination, Harassment (including Sexual Misconduct/Title IX) and Retaliation Policy at adelphi.edu/policies/title-ix for complete information.

-The University advises and updates employees about security procedures through a variety of means, including University publications, on-campus meetings and trainings, new employee Orientation programs, email and the emergency notification system, as necessary.
-For information on resources and reporting, visit safety.adelphi.edu.
+The University advises and updates students about security procedures through a variety of means, including University publications, on-campus meetings and trainings, new student orientation programs, email and the emergency notification system, as necessary.
+For information on resources and reporting, visit adelphi.edu/safety-transportation.

-The following information was developed for survivors of domestic violence, dating violence or stalking and for those individuals at Adelphi University who might be called upon to support and advise them.
+The following information was developed for survivors of domestic violence, dating violence, and/or stalking and for those individuals at Adelphi University who might be called upon to support and advise them.